Retirement can inspire images of lying on the beach, spending time with loved ones, and pursuing hobbies.

 Age is perhaps the biggest influence on how much you need to set aside for retirement.

-That’s because the younger you are, the more you have time on your side.
+That’s because the younger you are, the more time you have.
 You also don’t have to have as much of your pre-retirement saved in your 20s as you do in your 40s.

 A simple retirement savings formula from Fidelity suggests how much you should have saved by age.